lekhanag246/lekhanag246/README.md

 1. [my to-do-application](https://to-do-list-frontend-eta.vercel.app/)
    + a simple to do list application
    + the user needs to create an account to add , delete ,and update the list items
-   + the users email needs to be verified
+   + the users needs to verify their email id to be allowed to log in
-   + the user is authorised to home page (tasks page) only after logging in
+   + the user is authorised to home page (tasks page) only after logging in using json web token .
-   + the user can reset their password
+   + the user can reset their password too.
    + [the api ](https://to-do-list-v2-640k.onrender.com/test)

+### the other project is in progress ...